-Cause of Condition: Procedures have not been designed by the County to ensure all donations are accepted by the Board of County Commissioners in an open meeting.
+Cause of Condition: Procedures have not been designed and implemented by county officers to ensure compliance with state statute.

-Effect of Condition: These conditions could result in unrecorded transactions, misstated financial reports, misappropriation of funds, and could result in noncompliance with state statutes and constitutional provisions.
+Effect of Condition: These conditions resulted in noncompliance with state statute and could result in unrecorded transactions and misappropriation of assets.